 Four games into the 2015 season, the Timbers were still without a win — and the early returns on Borchers in particular had been mixed.

-The club had played well defensively in clean sheets against Real Salt Lake and Sporting Kansas City, but were coming off of a calamitous last-second loss in Vancouver in which Borchers and Liam Ridgewell misplayed a routine ball and let Robert Earnshaw through for the game-winning goal.
+The club had played well defensively in clean sheets against Real Salt Lake and Sporting Kansas City, but were coming off of a calamitous last-second loss in Vancouver in which Borchers and Liam Ridgewell had misplayed a routine ball and let Robert Earnshaw slip between them to score the game-winning goal.

 So, with just two points, the Timbers returned home for a Saturday night game against FC Dallas.
-The promotional giveaway at Providence Park that night was a Nat Borchers face to the first 5,000 fans through the turnstiles.
+The promotional giveaway at Providence Park that night was a cutout of Borchers' face to the first 5,000 fans through the turnstiles.
 It would prove prescient marketing.

 23 minutes into the game, Borchers — left all alone on the back post — headed a Jorge Villafaña corner down and in to give the Timbers the lead.
-He then raced over to the opposite corner flag, grabbed a Borchers face, and proceeded, in the words of play-by-play man Keith Bleyer, to "photobomb himself."
+He then raced over to the opposite corner flag, grabbed a cutout of his face from a fan, and proceeded, in the words of play-by-play man Keith Bleyer, to "photobomb himself."

 The goal — and celebration — would begin to cement Borchers as a fan favorite at his new club.
 The Timbers would go on to win the game 3-1, with Borchers and Ridgewell embracing at the final whistle.
 Those two, and their defense, would never look back.